pinohu/DYNASTY/ohu-legacy-codex/volume-vi-family-governance/book-11-family-business-governance/chapter-33-succession-planning.md

-# Chapter 33: Succession Planning
+﻿# Chapter 33: Succession Planning

 ## Introduction

 Succession planning is the process of transitioning leadership and ownership of your dynasty from one generation to the next.
 It's one of the most critical and challenging aspects of multi-generational wealth preservation.
 Statistics are stark: only 30% of family businesses survive the transition to the second generation, and just 10% make it to the third generation.
 The primary cause of failure?
 Inadequate succession planning.

 This chapter provides a comprehensive framework for planning and executing successful generational transitions.
-Succession planning is not a one-time event—it's an ongoing process that begins years before the actual transition and continues long after.
+Succession planning is not a one-time eventâ€”it's an ongoing process that begins years before the actual transition and continues long after.
 It involves identifying and developing successors, planning ownership transfers, ensuring knowledge transfer, and preparing for both planned and emergency successions.

-Succession planning for the The Legacy Codex is particularly complex because it involves:
+Succession planning for the Legacy Codex is particularly complex because it involves:
 - Multiple business entities across different industries
 - A sophisticated trust structure (South Dakota Dynasty Trust)
 - Four children (Ikechukwu, Jeremy, Kikachukwu, and Chimenime) with potentially different interests and capabilities